Tory MP wearing ‘leather mini-skirt’ and ‘high heels’ in road crash, court told

 Pc Louis Hall found Wallis in a bedroom within the house asleep and said: “He appeared to be wearing make-up.
 His eyelids were dark, his lips were red and his cheeks were bronzed, and he had red nail polish on his toes.”

-Wallis was found naked in bed and was given a modesty blanket until clothing could be found.
+Wallis was found naked in the living area of a flat and given a modesty blanket until clothing could be found.

 The black leather skirt and pearl necklace were found next to the bed and were seized by police.